 "What would you ask the CEO if you could ask them anything?"

-Here, it's probably worth bringing up the subject of the organisation's future - like the organisation's upcoming challenges and plans for growth.
+Here, it's probably worth bringing up the subject of the organization's future - like the organization's upcoming challenges and plans for growth.

 "Are you a nice person?"

-However silly this question might seem, you could tell the interviewer that you live by your own values - and thus, you deem yourself a nice person, but other people's values may be different.
+However, this question could seem like you could tell the interviewer that you live by your own values - and thus, you deem yourself a nice person, but other people's values may be different.

-"How would you sell a fridge to an Eskimo?"
+"How would you sell a fridge to Eskimo?"

-This question is a good test to overcome if you seek a sales job.
+This question is a good test if you seek a sales job.
 Consider that, as a fridge can maintain the temperature of items inside, it could prevent milk from freezing overnight.
-This wouldn't be prevented if the milk was just left outside.
+This would not be prevented if the milk was just left outside.

 "What cartoon character would you be and why?"

-Obviously, likening yourself to Woody Woodpecker might not be the best idea if your job will require you to preserve trees.
-However, nearly any choice of character can suffice provided that you explain how their qualities reflect well on you as a candidate for the job.
+Obviously, liking yourself to Woody Woodpecker might not be the best idea if you want to preserve trees.
+However, nearly any choice of character can suffice that you explain how their qualities reflect a good job.